xarmison/deep_q_managed/README.md

-# Master Thesis `Deep Q-Managed: A New Framework For Multi-Objective Deep Reinforcement Learning` Code Repository
+# `Deep Q-Managed: A New Framework For Multi-Objective Deep Reinforcement Learning`

 ### Graduate Program in Electrical and Computer Engineering